fuzzy-tribble/ipynb_template_site/README.md

-# Github.io Pages Website Template for IPython Notebooks
+# Github.io Pages Template for IPython Notebooks

-A template for when I want to push my ipython notebooks to a github pages site.
+A template for pushing ipython notebooks to github pages site.

 # How to use